How to Document Noise for Your Landlord

 guide documentation tenant-rights

 You’ve been losing sleep for weeks.
 The noise from upstairs, next door, or outside is unbearable.
 You’ve complained verbally, but nothing changes.
 The problem?
 Verbal complaints are easy to ignore.
-Written complaints backed by evidence are not.
+A written complaint with a clear record is much easier to review.

-Here’s how to document noise disturbances so your landlord actually takes action.
+Here’s how to document noise disturbances so your landlord has something clearer to act on.

 Step 1: Start a Noise Log